What should I expect?

 Outdoors, like in the weather?

 Yes.
 It’s wise to bring some sun protection, like a hat and sunscreen, and a bottle of water.
-For San Francisco performances, you may also want to pack a winter parka.
+For San Francisco performances, you may also want to pack a cozy parka.
 If it rains lightly, we’ll keep going… but heavy rains can make it unsafe for the actors to continue.
 If we have to cancel the performance because of rain, we hope you’ll be able to see us at another location.

 Do you have chairs?